humanmade/altis-enhanced-search/docs/README.md

 - Terms
 - Term Meta

+The following data is not indexed by default but can be enabled via your config:

+- Comments
+- Comment Meta

 **Note:** Post meta that is "protected" - i.e. has a key beginning with `_` - will not be indexed automatically.
 To index these fields, use the `ep_prepare_meta_allowed_protected_keys` filter.
 It will accept a value of boolean `true` (which will index *all* protected meta) or an array containing the keys of specific protected meta fields you want to index.

 When used in conjunction with the [Media Rekognition](docs://media/image-recognition.md) feature, all images are processed for automatic keyword detection and stored in the search index too.